dd/futility-ui/README.md

 * It helps keep the main project\`s codebase cleaner - less clutter unrelated to business logic.

 * Reusability?
 That\`s a cliche argument, and it\`s not really the main goal here (But who knows - maybe I\`ll use this library in other projects too.
 I already have a few ideas).

+* An attempt to turn legacy code into a documented library that anyone can use.